-This course started with methods of getting people outside organization interested enough in it to apply to join it, through all processes you have seen involving examinations/interviews (for entry) compensation, fringe benefits, appraisal of performance, training, motivation etc.; up until this point.
-This unit deals with disciplinary action.
-As will be seen, this is an action taken to convert some malfunctions in the system and taken to ensure that employees are on course, promoting the interest of organization as well as theirs.
+This course started at unit 1 with methods of getting people outside organization interested enough in it to apply to join it, through all processes you have seen involving examinations/interviews (for entry) compensation, fringe benefits, appraisal of performance, training, motivation etc; up until this point.
+Unit 22 deals with disciplinary action.
+As will be seen, this is an action taken to convert some malfunctions in the system and taken to ensure that employees are on course, promoting the interest of organization as well as their.